emrancub/COPD-FusionNet/README.md

 ## 📖 Tutorials

-Here is the updated section of the `README.md` with the correct references to the PDF and YouTube video tutorial:
+It seems like you've uploaded an image, but I believe you're asking about embedding the YouTube video with autoplay and linking the PDF tutorial in your repository.

+Here's how you can modify the `README.md` file to display the YouTube video with autoplay enabled and reference the PDF file from your repository:

+### Updated README Section:

 ````markdown
 # COPD-FusionNet Dashboard